openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

    (y: T): void
    (x: S): void

-The signatures in the following series are not *overload-equivalent*:
+Signatures in the following series are not *overload-equivalent*:

 .. code-block-meta: